demyanovs/symfony4-the-spacebar/README.md

-# Symfony4 The spacebar project
+# Symfony4 - The Spacebar Project

 Based on knpuniversity tutorials:
 1. Stellar Development with Symfony 4